tom-hilton/kmeans-embed/README.md

-# _Vector Quantization with K-Means_
+# _Soft Cluster Membership as an Embedding_

-This application loads an image dataset, vector quantizes with K-Means and saves it as HDF5 files.
-It was originally created as a minimal encoding/embedding to make iterating  novel vision transformer techniques extremely fast The k-dimensional tree approach is used to speed up the quantization process.
+This application loads an image dataset, creates an embedding based on probability of cluster membership, adds a positional encoding and saves it as HDF5 files.

+### The details

+The program first crops each image to a square, then divides the images into patches.
+Cluster centroids are then created using the K-means++ method from a subset of patches.
+Every patch from every image then has its cosine similarity to each centroid calculated.
+Softmax is then applied to give the probability of a given patch belonging to each of the centroids.

+Positional encoding is 2D sinusoidal, with an added image edge marker.

+It was originally created as a non-trained encoding/embedding for vision transformer experimentation.

 Note that the saved HDF5 files contain the encoded images as a `data` variable, and target `labels`.
 Samples are stored column-wise, as most matrix libraries such as Eigen, Armadillo and Bandicoot also store column-wise.

+Images are also saved that show the centroids generated, and an interpretation of each part of the positional embedding.

 ## Build Notes & Dependencies